 UFT automators are no longer second-class citizens

-Using LeanFT provides its users access to a bunch of new tools that make testing in Selenium much easier — like the object identification center (think QTP GUI spy), that allows you from Visual Studio or Eclipse IDE to quickly spy on objects and identify unique values to use for your object identification.
+Using LeanFT provides its users access to a bunch of new tools that make testing in Selenium much easier — like the object identification center (think QTP GUI spy), which allows you from Visual Studio or Eclipse IDE to quickly spy on objects and identify unique values to use for your object identification.

-Also — in another non-HP-like move, if you have an existing UFT license you automatically have access to LeanFT at no additional cost.
+Also — in another non-HP-like move, if you have an existing UFT license, you automatically have access to LeanFT at no additional cost.
 You'll now have the option to create UFT, LeanFT scripts or a combination of both.

 The main features of LeanFT

 Here are the main features and functionality that I was able to gather at the conference that LeanFT will include:

 • IDE support for Visual Studio and Eclipse